 Interfaith Partners aims to educate, train, care for and support both caregivers and the seniors they look after.
 This group holds workshops and training sessions for caregivers, as well as professional training sessions to sharpen or refresh caregivers' skills.
 The agency also offers respite care for short breaks.
 Click here for Interfaith Partners.

 If you or a loved one are looking for senior housing with caregiver support or assisted living in Houston, let us help.
-Enter your zip code in the text box below to being your search.
+Enter your zip code in the text box below to begin your search.